 My research activity spans various interesting topics including particle astrophysics, dark matter, dark energy, and black holes.
 I have focused on exploring the role the axion as a dark matter candidate, for which I co-wrote a review on Physics Report in 2020.
+I have collaborated on an impactful paper on the Hubble tension in 2021.

 PhD in Physics, 2011